JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_lunitn.rst

    "CINIFILE","CHARACTER(LEN=128)","'INIFILE'"
    "CINIFILEPGD","CHARACTER(LEN=128)","' '"

-* :code:`CINIFILE` : name of the initial FM-file produced by :program:`PREP_IDEAL_CASE`, it will then be used as initial file in a :program:`MESONH` simulation.
+* :code:`CINIFILE` : name of the initial Meso-NH file produced by :program:`PREP_IDEAL_CASE`, it will then be used as initial file in a :program:`MESONH` simulation.

 * :code:`CINIFILEPGD` : name of the PGD file if CSURF :math:`\neq` 'NONE' :